three-hundred-bucks/attendance-increase/README.md

 * usr3 - pass3

 ## Additional
-* The application opens with the link `your ip:8000`
+* The application is launched using the `Start Server.bat` file and opens with the link `your ip:8000`.
-* The application is adapted only for mobile viewing
+* The application is adapted only for mobile viewing.